Professor Michiyo OKA, RN, Ph.D

 changes may be made

-this action plan, the sequence and components of each step may change along the
+In this action plan, the sequence and components of each step may change

-way to conform to the subject’s particular circumstances.
-For example, if the
+along the way to adapt to the subject’s particular circumstances.
+For example,

-subject proactively seeks behavioral change, then there is no need to probe their
+if the subject proactively seeks behavioral change, then there is no need

 such, it may be desirable for the healthcare professional to alter their manner